Shruthi-Sampathkumar/Quora-Insincere-Question-Classification/README.md

 Step 7: F-1 score is printed in the end.

 ------------------------------------------------------------------------------------------------------------------------------------------
-How to run idf generator?
+# How to run idf generator?

+Step 1: Upload the idf_generator.py into a Kaggle kernel.
+Step 2: Upload Quora-Insincere-Question-Classification dataset to your kernel Step 3: Execute code
+Step 4: Extract IDF.mat from output folder of your kernel.